– this page as pdf –

 A corresponding data record must be provided for each polygon defined in the dataset.
 Different polygons might point to the same data record, but multiple records to a set of polygons are ignored.

-Maps offer the standard selection and interrogation techniques.
-Additionally the standard zooming function of Mondrian is enabled.
+Maps offer the standard selection and querying tools.
+Additionally the standard zooming function of Mondrian is available.

-All maps have a popup-menu at the top to create a choropleth map of any of the variables; including alphanumerical variables.
+All maps have a popup-menu at the top to create a choropleth map of any of the variables.

 Further options include: